hannes-angst/k8s-feature-toggle/README.md

 ## keep the current state in memory
 No matter how fast the mechanism or technology might be, memory will always be quicker and tend to fail lesser than any external call.

-Another consideration is that if check the value on a per call rate, we will have a busy network that - given enough instances - will fail eventually.
+Another consideration is, that if we check the feature toggle value on each call, we will have a busy network that - given enough instances - will fail eventually.

 But this comes with a price.
 We need to be sure that the cached value is up-to-date and if the synchronisation of the feature toggles fail, we should not longer accept requests.

 ## Use existing mechanisms of the environment
-In a kubernetes cluster, just install helm and you can have databases, distributed caching and whatnot ready to be rolled out.
-This is nice but you will find out, that not knowing the things you deploy in depth will ruin you days when it does not behave as you expect, or if it stops working at all.
+In a kubernetes cluster, just install helm and you can have databases, distributed caching and whatnot ready to be rolled out in no time.

+This is nice but you will find out eventually, that not knowing the things you deploy in depth will ruin your days when it does not behave as you expected, or if it stops working at all.

-Event if you are an expert, maybe you do not want another thing to maintain, care or heal if it's broken.
+Even if you are an expert, maybe you do not want another thing to maintain, care or heal if it's broken.

 So the aim of using already existing mechanisms of the environment is a limitation I happily check, before adding just another thing to a kubernetes cluster.

 # configMaps
 Kubernetes operates with a highly available, clustered data storage that goes under the name zook... ahm etcd.

 If you look up the details it allows us to store 1 megabyte of payload per document.
+This is good enough for us.

 Kubernetes allows us to query, update and watch data.

 So we are going with a configMap and watch its changes.